 The Elementary and Secondary Education Act (ESEA; formerly called “No Child Left Behind”) is the primary umbrella K-12 federal education law (note that the Individuals with Disabilities Act (IDEA) is the other key federal K-12 law).
-ESEA includes programs large and small including the Title I poverty-related programs, in-service teacher education provisions, and the Javits Gifted & Talented Students Education Act.
-Federal laws typically receive an overhaul, through a “reauthorization” process, every 6 to 7 years.
-ESEA has not been reauthorized since 2002.
+ESEA includes programs large and small including the Title I poverty-related programs, Title II in-service teacher education provisions, and the Javits Gifted & Talented Students Education Act.
+The law dates back to 1965.

 In order to increase support in Washington for gifted and talented students, advocates must do more during the year to keep Members of Congress apprised of the need for, and value of gifted education programs and services to students and the nation.
 Not only does Congress need to hear your stories, they also need to understand that the availability of services for gifted students varies widely between and within states, which in turn leads to huge gaps in how far our brightest students can go.
 In addition to sending emails, consider making in-person visits to your Members of Congress in their offices in the home state.

 Leadership from the federal government could make a difference to ensuring that high-ability students from every background receive the services they need to reach their full potential.
 Check out the tools in this section of the website to help you make the case for gifted education and consider joining the Legislative Action Network.

 Please visit this space regularly.
 We are rolling up our sleeves to work on a range of issues.
 Please join us!